isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-gravity-feed-spray-gun-for-woodworking.markdown

 , and airbrushes.
 The device's cup is created using aluminum and it has over 1-quart (1 liter) storage capacity.
 Further, the gravity-fed cup prevents air-bubble accumulation.
 The sprayer will work great with primers, staining, and spraying paint.
 You'll get a comfortable grip with the plastic surface that's smooth and the durable stainless-steel body.
-It has extras including the coupler plug, multi-size wrench, and the  cleaning brush for your crafts, arts, and furniture or wooden fences or walls and
+It has extras including the coupler plug, multi-size wrench, and theÂ  cleaning brush for your crafts, arts, and furniture or wooden fences or walls and
 [plastics](https://pestpolicy.com/best-spray-paints-for-plastic/)
 .
 Pros: